epam/edp-perf-operator/docs/api.md

-PerfDataSourceSonar is the Schema for the PerfDataSourceSonars API
+PerfDataSourceSonar is the Schema for the PerfDataSourceSonars API.

 <table>
     <thead>